xforever1313/PdsCanary/Readme.md

 This is a Blue Sky bot that attempts to post to a given Blue Sky PDS.
 If the message appears in the Blue Sky UI, then the PDS is online and accepting posts.

+# Deprecated Software

+This software is no longer maintained, and has been recreated as a plugin of [Rau](https://github.com/xforever1313/Rau), a PDS bot framework.
+While this software should still work just fine, all future updates will come from Rau.
+The plugin documentation is located [here](https://github.com/xforever1313/Rau/tree/main/src/Plugins/Rau.Plugins.Canary).

 ## Configuration

 Set the following as Environment Variables